alicefr/kubevirt-debug/wrap-gdb/README.md

 ```

-The wrapping script starts the `gdbserver` and expose in the port the port `1234`.
-In order to be able to connect to the remote gdb, we can use the command `kubectl port-forward` to expose the gdb port on our machine.
+The wrapping script starts the `gdbserver` and expose in the port `1234` inside the container.
+In order to be able to connect remotely to the gdbserver, we can use the command `kubectl port-forward` to expose the gdb port on our machine.

 ```bash
 $ kubectl  port-forward virt-launcher-vmi-debug-tools-tfh28 1234